ericmx/iris_coreML/README.md

 1. Xcode 9 Beta:https://developer.apple.com/download/ (you probably need a developer log in here, but you do not need a PAID developer account)
 2. Numpy, Scipy(sklearn), Pandas
+2a.
+I recommend using Jupyter Notebook, but you don't have to.
 3. Python coremltools library: http://pythonhosted.org/coremltools/

 ## How do I generate my own model?